AndyV773/pp4/README.md

 ### About

-The about page consists of a image, title and content that can be added from the admin panel.
+The about page consists of an image, title and content that can be added from the admin panel.
 It also displays the date it was updated and includes a button linking to the contact page

 ![about page](static/images/readme/features/about/about-d.jpg)